gurpreet-bioinfo/gurpreet-bioinfo/README.md

 ### 👋 Welcome
-Hi, I am **Gurpreet Kaur**, a Bioinformatics & Computational Genomics Scientist 🧬 with 14+ years of experience in the area of bioinformatics including leading, managing and analyzing bioinformatics and genomics/multi-omics projects, transforming complex datasets into actionable insights across academia and clinical research 💻.
+Hi, I am **Gurpreet Kaur**, a Bioinformatics & Computational Genomics Variant Scientist 🧬 with 17+ years of experience in the area of bioinformatics including 7+ years in the biomedical field spanning rare genetic and neurological disorders, and oncology.
+I turn omics data into actionable answers through variant classification and interpretation, and have also conceptualized and led web application development projects across academia and clinical research 💻.

 ### 💡 Expertise
 - Omics data analysis and visualization: Upstream and Downstream